AmeliaEScott/vil_sensor_fusion/README.md

 ## Package vil_fusion

+Known issue: I had trouble building, because I would get the error "Eigen/Core: No such file or directory".
+I fixed this by running the command `sudo ln -s /usr/include/eigen3/Eigen /usr/include/Eigen`

 This package is for running experiments on ROS bags.
 To do so:

  - `roslaunch vil_fusion vil_fusion_bag.launch bagfile:=<Path to ROS bag>`